 INTERNSHIP PROGRAM PARTICIPATION STEPS

-- If you are confirmed as eligible and the employer wishes to take you on for the session, they will send you an offer letter for you to sign.
+3. If you are confirmed as eligible and the employer wishes to take you on for the session, they will send you an offer letter for you to sign.
 The offer letter must include your name, expected date range to be worked, and wage/hour.
-You must return your signed offer letter to your employer, who will then submit it to MassCEC no later than the session deadline of June 15th.
-We will not be able to place any additional interns past this date.
+You must return your signed offer letter to your employer, who will then submit it to MassCEC no later than the session deadline of October 1st.
+We will not approve placement of any interns past this date.

 PROSPECTIVE INTERN FAQS

 1. What is the Massachusetts Clean Energy Internship Program?

 The Massachusetts Clean Energy Internship Program is a workforce development initiative offered through MassCEC.
 The program focuses on enhancing the talent pipeline for Massachusetts employers engaged in the clean energy industry.
 The Massachusetts Clean Energy Internship Program facilitates the placement of students and recent graduates who are considering career opportunities in clean energy through paid internships across the state.
 Consistent with MassCEC’s role as a catalyst in growing the talent needed by the clean energy industry, the internship program is designed to provide students and employers with the tools to connect, and MassCEC reimburses eligible employers for intern stipends.

 2. What are the objectives of the Massachusetts Clean Energy Internship Program?